G. K. Singh

-G.K.Singh Dhaliwal (born 17 June 1957) is an Indian civil servant who currently serves as Director, Department of Rural Development and Panchayats for the state of Punjab, India.
-He is a 1986 batch officer of the Punjab Civil Services, was later promoted to Indian Administrative Service in 2001.
+Gopal Krishan Singh Dhaliwal (born 17 June 1957) is an Indian civil servant who currently serves as Director of the Department of Rural Development and Panchayats for the state of Punjab, India.
+He is a 1986 batch officer of the Punjab Civil Services, was later promoted to Indian Administrative Service in the year 2000.

 He is also the founder of an NGO, Village Development Council, Jalwana, involved in the integrated development of backward areas of Punjab.
 He is also the founder member of Sarbat Da Bhala Charitable Trust, instrumental in rehabilitation of disabled and bringing back Punjabi youth languishing in jails abroad.

 Early life and education

-G.K.Singh was born to Sukhdev Singh Dhaliwal and Mata Gurdial Kaur in village Jalwana, District Sangrur.
+G. K. Singh was born to Sukhdev Singh Dhaliwal and Mata Gurdial Kaur in village Jalwana, Sangrur District.
 He received his primary education in Government Primary School, village Lohatbaddi.
 He enrolled at Government Rajindra College, Bathinda for his higher studies.
-He later joined Punjabi University, Patiala with Political Sciences as his major subject in Honors School.
+He later joined Punjabi University, Patiala with political sciences as his Honors major.
 He became the youngest gold medallist at the age of 20 years 6 months in the history of the university.